 Literal manifestations >> The true tabernacle –

-The priest passed the Table of Showbread and the golden
+the priest passed the Table of Showbread and the lampstand before he reached the

-the word of God, indicating that the Lord wants His word to be fresh in our minds every day with
+the word of God, indicating that the Lord wants His word to be fresh in our minds with

-new insights.
-The Golden Altar of Incense was physically placed outside the
+new insights every day.
+The Golden Altar of Incense was physically placed in

-that being a disciple of prayer gives access into the Holy of Holies, as we
+that being a disciple of prayer provides access into the Holy of Holies, as we

-couple it with the knowledge of God’s word, referring to the table of
+couple it with Scripture that we observed on the table of

-showbread and the golden lampstand that the priest had to pass first.
+showbread with the golden lampstand giving light to the word of God.
 Thus, we

 understand prayer to be a type of temple worship by a priest that is performed